 Pomerantz Career Center

 Career development and on-campus recruiting services are provided by the Marvin A. and Rose Lee Pomerantz Career Center.
 Professional career advisors and online resources provide University undergraduate students with assistance on résumés, cover letters, internship and job searches, employer research, interviewing skills, negotiation of job offers, as well as walk-in sessions with trained student career peer advisors.
-The center's Find Your Focus program helps students choose a major and identify careers related to specific majors.
-The center also presents multiple fall and spring semester career fairs.
-Campus recruitment is facilitated through HireaHawk.
+The center helps students choose a major and identify careers related to specific majors through online assessment tools and customized advising.
+The center also presents multiple fall and spring semester career fairs and networking events.
+Campus recruitment is facilitated through HireaHawk, where students can search and apply for student employment positions.
 Students may participate in mock interviews and on-campus interviews for full-time positions and internships during the academic year.
-Students also can search and apply for student employment positions.
-Additionally, the center offers career-related and professional development courses such as LS:2002 Career Leadership Academy Part 1, LS:3002 Career Leadership Academy Part 2, CCP:1300 Career Exploration, and CCP:1303 Successful Teamwork for the Workplace.
+Additionally, the center offers career-related and professional development courses such as LS:2002 Career Leadership Academy Part 1, LS:3002 Career Leadership Academy Part 2, CCP:1300 Major and Career Explorations, and CCP:1303 Successful Teamwork for the Workplace.
 For more information, contact the Pomerantz Career Center.